What is required before I can be eligible for Benefits?

-For more detailed information on Self Payment Rates for Benefit Coverage, click here.
+Contact the Welfare Plan Office for detailed information on Self Payment Rates for Benefit Coverage.

 What options do I have when my Benefits go into a lapsed condition?

-You have the option to pay for your benefits by monthly self-payments.
-If you choose to not self-pay, then your benefit coverage will cancel.
+You have the option to pay for your benefits by monthly self-payments (not mandatory).
+If you choose not to make a self-payment, your benefit coverage will cancel.

 If I am not sure of what I'm covered for, what should I do?

 The Plumbers Local 170 Welfare Plan is no longer printing or mailing out MEMBER BOOKLETS.
 Why is this happening?
 We are always looking for ways to communicate to the Membership but to also keep in mind of our impact on our environment, which is why are MEMBER BOOKLET is readily available to you 24/7 here on our website.